In today’s digital world, we are more connected than ever.

 Just like texting, companies can harness the power of technology while connecting with candidates on a more personal level.
 Teams can quickly screen candidates and get to the best recruits in less time.
 Instead of spending hours on the phone interviewing multiple candidates, recruiters can record questions, add branding videos, and enable multiple team members to ask questions, thus building a truly immersive, personal experience for candidates.

-TIP: Video recruiting can't be done without the right video conferencing software.
-See what solutions are out there for your needs, only on G2.
+Tip: Video recruiting can't be done without the right video conferencing software.
+Discover your options on G2 and find one that fits your needs.

 With this approach, recruiters add a human element to an online process and make it feel more like a 2-way conversation.
 In turn, candidates can get a real feel for company branding, culture, and team members just as they would in person.